 It’s also important to point out that one truth is not superior to the other, neither are they separate, one is not higher than the others, purer, or on a different level.

 The separation into things is formed due to our senses, created by our thinking and inferred by our language.
 Identities like, cat, chair are creations of the mind, along with our cultural heritage to like and use labels.

-What Shunyata and the Two Truths shows is that keeping towards singular ultimate truth isn’t justifiable even misleading.
-Buddhism strikes a middle way between a naive notion we can know everything and excessive scepticism.
+What Sunyata and the Two Truths shows is that keeping towards singular ultimate truth isn’t justifiable even misleading.
+Buddhism strikes a middle way between a naïve notion we can know everything and excessive scepticism.
 It’s in line with ideas like Fallibilism, that there are no certain beliefs.

-Truth then is dualistic, but it’s exported, sold by some as singular.
-When a single truth bifurcates into two it all became clearer and paradoxically simpler.
+Truth then is dualistic, but it’s marketed by some as singular.
+When the single truth bifurcates into two it all became clearer and paradoxically simpler.

 Now we can see the difference between abstract ideas about reality and the reality they point towards.
 We forget that language is an attempt to describe reality.
-Some people have got it into their heads that’s it there to prescribe reality.
+However some people have got it into their heads it’s there to prescribe reality.

-The concepts are always imperfect abstractions of reality.
+Concepts are always imperfect abstractions of reality.
 They help explain, but they have their limitations.
-Or as I like to put it ‘Within every conception there is a misconception.’ that is reality doesn’t bend itself to our ideas, we bend them to fit it.
+Or as I like to put it ‘Within every conception there is a misconception.’
+That is reality doesn’t bend itself to our ideas, we bend them to fit it.

-There is only one unity, one reality, but our minds parse the cosmos into an abstracted reality of things, our Conventional truth, because it’s useful.
+Our minds parse the cosmos into an abstracted reality of many things, the Conventional truth, because it’s useful.
 In Hinduism, this reality is called Maya after the goddess, it also means illusion.